 Amanda Hall is the Development Coordinator of Oye Honduras.

-Dennis Walton is head of the Milwaukee Fatherhood Initiative.
-He is a community organizer from Harambee who has been involved in numerous projects over the year, including the making of the film Milwaukee 53206.
+Dennis Walton is the head of the Milwaukee Fatherhood Initiative.
+He is a community organizer from Harambee who has been involved in numerous projects over the years, including the making of the film Milwaukee 53206.

 Elizabeth Bick is a photographer, informed by her training in classical ballet and her study and practice of street photography.
 Her work examines the public and private display of individual and collective movement as pantomime.
-She holds a MFA in Photography from Yale University School of Art and is currently a faculty member at International Center for Photography, Pratt Institute, and School of Visual Arts.
+She holds a MFA in Photography from Yale University School of Art.

 Brandon Culpepper, Milwaukee native and founder of PeppNation, moved back to his hometown in 2013 after studying and working in marketing and as a professional athlete for a decade.
 He chose to return in large measure to try to “become part of the solution” to daunting problems within the central city, where he grew up and still lives.